Shifting GraphsThe accompanying figure shows the graph of y = −x²... | Channels for Pearson+

 Shifting Graphs

-The accompanying figure shows the graph of y = −x² shifted to two new positions.
-Write equations for the new graphs.
+The accompanying figure shows the graph of y = −x² shifted to four new positions.
+Write an equation for each new graph.

 <IMAGE>